African trypanosomiasis: Funding

 For kinetoplastid infections specifically, they have donated an average of US$28.15 million annually between the years 2007 to 2011.
 They have labeled human African trypanosomiasis a high-opportunity target, meaning it is a disease that presents the greatest opportunity for control, elimination, and eradication, through the development of new drugs, vaccines, public health programs, and diagnostics.
 They are the second-highest funding source for neglected diseases, immediately behind the US National Institutes of Health.
 At a time when public funding is decreasing and government grants for scientific research are harder to obtain, the philanthropic world has stepped in to push the research forward.

 Another important component of increased interest and funding has come from industry.
 In 2012, they contributed 13.1% total to the kinetoplastid research and development effort, and have additionally played an important role by contributing to public-private partnerships (PPP) as well as product-development partnerships (PDP).
 A public-private partnership is an arrangement between one or more public entities and one or more private entities that exists to achieve a specific health outcome or to produce a health product.
 The partnership can exist in numerous ways; they may share and exchange funds, property, equipment, human resources, and intellectual property.
 These public-private partnerships and product development partnerships have been established to address challenges in the pharmaceutical industry, especially related to neglected disease research.
 These partnerships can help increase the scale of the effort toward therapeutic development by using different knowledge, skills, and expertise from different sources.
 These types of partnerships are more effective than industry or public groups working independently.

-Other Animals and Reservoir
+In other animals

 Trypanosoma of both the rhodesiense and gambiense types can affect other animals such as cattle and wild animals.
 African trypanosomiasis has generally been considered an anthroponotic disease, and thus its control program was mainly focused on stopping the transmission by treating human cases and eliminating the vector.
 However, animal reservoirs were reported to possibly play an important role in the endemic nature of African trypanosomiasis, and for its resurgence in the historic foci of West and Central Africa.